Biometric System Insights: Explanation of Security Features

 False Acceptance Rate (FAR)Probability of incorrect access approval

-False Rejection Rate (FRR)Probability of denying legitimate access
+False Rejection Rate (FRR)Probability of denying legitimate users

-Equal Error Rate (EER)Balance point between FAR and FRR
+Equal Error Rate (EER)Balance between FAR and FRR

 Template EncryptionSecures stored biometric data